claceio/clace/README.md

 - Automatic [error handling support](https://clace.io/docs/plugins/overview/#automatic-error-handling)
 - Dynamic reload using SSE (Server Sent Events) for all application changes, backend and frontend.
 - Automatic creation of ECMAScript modules using [esbuild](https://esbuild.github.io/).
-- Automatic download for JavaScript and CSS dependencies.
 - Support for [TailwindCSS](https://tailwindcss.com/) and [DaisyUI](https://daisyui.com/) watcher integration.
-- [Template caching](https://clace.io/docs/app/templates/#template-file-location) and automatic reload on changes.

 ### Deployment Features

 The deployment features supported currently by Clace are:

+- Support for containerized apps, automatically build and manage containers
+- [Staging mode](https://clace.io/docs/applications/lifecycle/#staging-apps) for app updates, to verify whether code and config changes work on prod before making them live.
+- [Preview app](https://clace.io/docs/applications/lifecycle/#preview-apps) creation support, for trying out code changes.
+- [Automatic SSL](https://clace.io/docs/configuration/networking/#enable-automatic-signed-certificate) certificate creation based on [certmagic](https://github.com/caddyserver/certmagic).
 - Backend app code runs in a [security sandbox](https://clace.io/docs/applications/appsecurity/#security-model), with allowlist based permissions.
 - [No build step](https://clace.io/docs/app/overview/#app-lifecycle), the development artifacts are ready for production use.
 - Support for [github integration](https://clace.io/docs/configuration/security/#private-repository-access), apps being directly deployed from github code.
 - Database backed file system, for atomic version updates and rollbacks.
-- Zero downtime application updates.
 - Support for application data persistance using SQLite
 - OAuth and SSO based [authentication](https://clace.io/docs/configuration/authentication/#oauth-authentication)
 - Scalable backend, all performance critical code is in Go, only application handler code is in Starlark.
 - Support for domain based and path based [routing](https://clace.io/docs/applications/routing/#request-routing) at the app level.
 - Virtual filesystem with [content hash based file names](https://clace.io/docs/app/templates/#static-function) backed by SQLite database, enabling aggressive static content caching.
 - Brotli compression for static artifacts, HTTP early hints support for performance.
-- [Automatic SSL](https://clace.io/docs/configuration/networking/#enable-automatic-signed-certificate) certificate creation based on [certmagic](https://github.com/caddyserver/certmagic).
-- [Staging mode](https://clace.io/docs/applications/lifecycle/#staging-apps) for app updates, to verify whether code and config changes work on prod before making them live.
-- [Preview app](https://clace.io/docs/applications/lifecycle/#preview-apps) creation support, for trying out code changes.

 ## Roadmap

-Clace is early in its development.
 The feature roadmap for Clace is:

-- All plugins are internal (built into Clace binary) currently.
-The plan is to move to an external plugin model, plugins being loaded dynamically using [go-plugin](https://github.com/hashicorp/go-plugin).
 - SQLite is used for metadata storage currently.
 Support for postgres and other systems is planned.
-- Support for workflow jobs, which would have a form based interface with limited customizability, but with support for triggered and scheduled execution.
-- UI interface for Clace admin operations.
-- Record replay based automatic integration test creation.
-Record all responses at the plugin boundary and use that to replay integration test scenarios.
-This is speculative currently, depending on the how the external plugin model is implemented.
-- Distributed agent model, where the Clace server does the initial routing but the actual application execution happens on remote worker nodes.
+This will be used to allow for horizontal scaling.
+- Integration with secrets managers, to securely access secrets.
+- Container volume management is not supported currently.

 ## Setup